Jimmy Woo

 Hail to the G

 It is thus possible that he was transferred to an inter-agencies task force working on the Yellow Claw case, then transferred back when the Claw vanished.
 His Connection with US intelligence agencies in our game stats is based on this hypothesis.
-If it existed it probably only lasted from 1956 to 1958/59.

 History

 Jimmy Woo’s youth wasn’t depicted.
-It is possible that he was born in the US of Chinese parents, perhaps traditionalists who fled China during the overthrown of the Qing dynasty and the warlords years that ensued.
-But this is just a guess.
+It is possible that he was born in the US of Chinese parents.
+Perhaps traditionalists who fled China during the overthrown of the Qing dynasty and the warlords years that ensued.

-In 1956, the Director of the Bureau informs Agent Woo that the Red Chinese made a Fu Manchu-like figure, known as the Yellow Claw, their main agent.
-The Claw’s goal is to destabilise the US and thus facilitate an invasion of Taiwan.
-The Claw is thought to already be in the US, presumably in the San Francisco Chinatown.
+In 1956, the Director of the Bureau informed Agent Woo that the Red ChineseCold War American slang for the Communist gov’t in Beijing. made one Yellow Claw their main agent.
+The Claw’s goal was to destabilise the US, to facilitate an invasion of Taiwan.

 Su Wan

-This investigation also leads Jimmy to encounter the Claw’s grand-niece, Su Wan.
-The lass openly objects to the mastermind’s horrible schemes.
 The two youths instantly develop a strong but unspoken attraction.
 During the following years Su Wan would often convey inside information to Jimmy, or even help him escape from death traps set by the Yellow Claw.

 Being Su Wan’s guardian, the Yellow Claw never harmed her or even detained her over this.
 Her welfare was his responsibility.
-However decades later, Su Wan noted that he did use hypnosis against her when her opposition to his plans was too overt.

 The Devil Doctor

 The stories about the Yellow Claw were short and formulaic, as was the style of the day.
 They included little plot or character development.
-Woo’s exploits against his fiendish nemesis include:

 - Narrowly preventing the Claw and his ally from kidnapping two key American ambassadors.